 There are around 700 million active iPhone worldwide, making it the most used brand of phone in the world, generating billions of dollars in profits each year.
 A lot of Apple customers have been loyal to the company for years, remaining loyal buying or upgrading to the newest iPhone instead of going for other brands alternatives.
-Apple bring out a new iPhone every year, doubling their efforts this year they launched two, the iPhone 8 and the iPhone X. Although Apple seems to be going strong, more and more people are beginning to decide to use alternative brands…
+Apple brings out a new iPhone every year, doubling their efforts this year they launched two, the iPhone 8 and the iPhone X. Although Apple seems to be going strong, more and more people are beginning to decide to use alternative brands…

 - Android phones are cheaper

 iPhones are only getting more and more expensive with every new phone they bring out, with the new iPhone X costing around £1,000.
-There is an abundance of smart phone devices that offer similar, if not the same features as Apple, but cost less (handset costs) and have lower contract bills.
-Many people believe that the increasing Apple prices aren’t justified, as there doesn’t seem to be many prominent changes between the phone models.
+There is an abundance of smartphone devices that offer similar, if not the same features as Apple, but cost less (handset costs) and have lower contract bills.
+Many people believe that increasing Apple prices aren’t justified, as there doesn’t seem to be many prominent changes between the phone models.
 Android phones are taking the opportunity to offer fresh ideas and phones with a lot more features, which could be a significant reason as to why more people are picking Android over Apple.

 - Single use accessories

 Apple offers an array of iPhone accessories including headphones and chargers.
 Over the years, Apple users have become frustrated with the change of charging ports, meaning you have to upgrade your charger alongside your phone.
 Android phones present a universal charger that can be used for almost all Android phones, meaning you won’t have to keep buying new chargers and waste more money.